4 Key Nutrients the Men in Your Life Need

 How to get it: Prunes, raisins, blueberries, blackberries, strawberries, raspberries and oranges

-Why men need it: By the age of 50, approximately 85 percent of men have significantly thinning hair and 25 percent of those who suffer begin losing hair before they reach the age of 21, according to the American Hair Loss Association.
+Why men need it: By the age of 50, approximately 85 percent of men have significantly thinning hair and 25 percent of those who suffer begin losing hair before they reach the age of 21.
 B-vitamin deficiencies are linked to hair loss and premature graying.

 How to get it: Eggs, nuts and seeds, brown rice, citrus fruits, corn, broccoli, spinach and mushrooms